input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 ## Prerequisites

-- **Cardano Node Setup:** A running Cardano node, including Ogmios, to interact with the Cardano blockchain.
+- **Cardano node setup:** A running Cardano node, including Ogmios, to interact with the Cardano blockchain

-- **Partner Chain Node Setup:** A running partner chain node.
+- **Partner chain node setup:** A running partner chain node

-- **Development Environment:** Haskell and related tools installed for running scripts.
+- **Development environment:** Haskell and related tools installed for running scripts

-- **Native Token Creation Knowledge:** Familiarity with creating Cardano native tokens.
+- **Native token creation knowledge:** Familiarity with creating Cardano native tokens.

 ## Rewards schemes

-Please note that rewards schemes for token release is the responsibility of the Chain Builder.
+Please note that rewards schemes for token release is the responsibility of the chain builder.

-# Part One: Initialization
+# Initialization

 Initialization includes creating the native token on Cardano, writing the `VFunction`, running the commands `smart-contracts reserve init` and `smart-contracts reserve create` at the `partner-chains-node` side.